rwb/c200/README.md

 * 28.1: Question for this topic: "when should we begin to suspect that a coin used in a coin toss is unfair or biased?"
 * 28.2: Generally, if we are flipping a coin to make a decision, we assume that the coin is fair unless we have a good reason to suspect it's not fair.

+### Lesson 13 - Thursday 3/13/25

+* Reminder: your second assignment will be distributed on Thursday -- 3/13/25.
+It will be due at 11:59pm on Wednesday 3/26/25.
+* We begin today's class by finishing up our R example from last class.

 * 28.3: What would be a "good reason" to *reject the null hypothesis that a coin is fair*?
 * 28.4: The "good reason" would probably have to be based on *evidence*.
 * 28.5: For coin flipping, the evidence would probably have to take the form of the coin coming up either heads or tails *too often*.